History of the Ministry

 A few months after working as a clerk in the kitchen I was transferred to work as clerk in the Administration Building.
 There, I clerked for the Program Administrator and upper echelons of power on the yard.
 For the rest of my stay in the prison system I worked as a clerk.
 God had this all planned out.
 Through my experience as clerk in the many different prison departments I learned how the prison functioned.
 This would be very important for me in the work God had prepared for me to do in later years through this prison ministry.

 And then there is the work of keeping the financial part of the ministry under control.
-Making sure our outgo doesn’t exceed our income so our upkeep isn’t our downfall. :-) The recession proved to be very challenging.
+Making sure our outgo doesn’t exceed our income so our upkeep isn’t our downfall. 🙂 The recession of 2008 proved to be very challenging.
 After the ministry work, there is the every day work just keeping the physical plant, the home, the office, the studio, lawns, trees and everything else kept up and going.
-So God had a reason for teaching me organization. :-)
+So God had a reason for teaching me organization. 🙂

 My job in Administration was typing up the daily reports, keeping track of inmate movement, writing up disciplinary reports and anything else the administration wanted.
 It was a good job.
 When the inmates were on lock down I was always out to do my work.
 God was good to me.